pcrumley/pcrumley.github.io/_posts/2020-08-21-hello-there.md

 Galaxy Zoo is a wonderful project that has lots volunteers who donate their time to categorize hundreds of thousands of galaxies based on their shape.
-It always gives me a fuzzy feeling to think about---it combines the best parts of big data, technology, and using the internet to build community and collaboration between experts and non-experts.
+It always gives me a fuzzy feeling to think about---the project combines the best parts of big data and technology; using the internet to build community and collaboration between experts and non-experts.

 I hope to fill up this space with little things.